 - In the Mekong River Basin, the Bank is supporting riparian states such as Cambodia and the Lao People’s Democratic Republic in strengthening their integrated water resource management and disaster risk management capacities, cooperating closely with the basin-wide Mekong River Commission.

 The Bank follows an integrated flood management agenda, which includes well-functioning early warning systems, infrastructure, and institutional arrangements for coordinated action to address increased variability and changes to runoff and flooding patterns.

 - In Yemen, World Bank financing (US$80 million total) provided vital flood control structures in and around the city of Taiz.
 By the project's closing in 2008, major parts of Taiz had been transformed into livable and flash flood-secure neighborhoods.
-The project contributed to an increase in land values of more than 100% and a reduction in damages to residential properties and businesses from 160 and 660 per year to zero.
+The project contributed to an increase in land values of more than 100% and a reduction in the number of damaged residential properties and businesses from 160 and 660 per year to zero.
 Flood structure and complementary wastewater connections helped to improve health and sanitary conditions by reducing the flow of wastewater into wadis (riverbeds), which had become breeding grounds for malaria-carrying mosquitoes.

-Sustainable groundwater management is also a priority of the World Bank.
-With groundwater being depleted faster than being replenished, the World Bank has collaborated with key global partners through years of consultations to putting together a framework for groundwater governance.
+- Recognizing that groundwater is being depleted faster than it is replenished in many areas, the World Bank has collaborated with key global partners through years of consultations to develop a framework for groundwater governance.
 The 2030 Vision and Global Framework for Action represents a bold call for collectively responsible action among governments and the global community to ensure sustainable use of groundwater.

 The primary challenge of achieving water security is the ability to make decisions that sufficiently account for uncertainties and for the needs of the future.
 This becomes particularly important in water projects that involve investments in long-lived infrastructure which must deliver benefits for many generations to come.